davkk/masters-thesis/typst/main.typ

 To construct the $Delta eta Delta phi$ correlation function, one first obtains the so-called *signal distribution*, $S(Delta eta, Delta phi)$, by pairing particles passing selection criteria, all within the same event.

 Next, through the event mixing, in which pairs consist of particles from different events, one can calculate the *background distribution*, $B(Delta eta, Delta phi)$.
-This aids in eliminating any single-particle effects.
+Division of signal distribution by the mixed-event reference removes distortions caused by the detector's finite acceptance (especially in $eta$) and reveals the underlying correlation structures.

 As the last step, one should normalize both distributions by the corresponding numbers of pairs in the signal distribution, $N_"same"$, and background distribution, $N_"mixed"$, respectively.